What Does It Cost To Hire A Patient Advocate?

 - Advocates who work for (and get paid by) an organization, including a hospital, clinic, or health insurer

-- Independent advocates who work directly for you
+- Independent patient advocates who work directly for you

 One major difference between these two kinds of advocates is the cost of their services and who pays those costs.

 Independent advocates work for you.
 You hire them like you would hire an attorney.
-That means their loyalty, or allegiance, is to you.
+That means their loyalty is to you.
 It also means you pay their fees out of your own pocket.

 Independent advocates are not usually covered by insurance.
 So you need to be prepared to pay for these services on your own.